Treatments & Services

 Radiology and ultrasound is available in the office with instant results without waiting.
 We are working closely with multiple custom foot orthotics labs and certified orthotist/prosthetists, and we provide prescriptions for medical shoes, braces and custom foot orthotics after consultation and evaluation.

-The NDG Podiatry Clinic, located at the corner of Cavendish and Sherbrooke West street, in Montreal near the new Glen Hospital, provides care, diagnosis, and professional treatments for foot and ankle problems in children, adults, and seniors.
+The NDG Podiatry Clinic, located at the corner of Cavendish and Sherbrooke West street, in Montreal between the new Glen Hospital and Montréal West, provides care, diagnosis, and professional treatments for foot and ankle problems in children, adults, and seniors.
 You benefit from our commitment to comfortable, fast, and effective care.
 We prescribe exclusive slim orthotics, that can fit almost any shoe.
 Moreover, we do not limit ourselves solely to improving the aesthetics of your feet.
 Contact us with tour questions and concerns, and we will provide you and appointment to discuss and treat your foot problems.
 We work with podiatric surgeons, and after evaluation and diagnosis, we provide referrals for more advances foot surgeries.

 With over eleven years of experience as a podiatrists, doctors in podiatric medicine, with equipment on the cutting edge of technology, our health care staff is dedicated to relieving your foot problems.
 With extensive training in foot dermatology and skin cancer prevention, we follow numerous conferences in United States and Canada for our patients.